DogepartyXDP/Documentation/Developers/dogeblock_API.md

 ###Connecting to the API

-By default, ``counterblock`` will listen on port ``4100`` for API requests.
+By default, ``dogeblock`` will listen on port ``4100`` for API requests.
 API requests are made via a HTTP POST request to ``/api/``, with JSON-encoded data passed as the POST body.
 For more information on JSON RPC, please see the [JSON RPC specification](http://json-rpc.org/wiki/specification).

 ###Terms & Conventions

-The API calls documented are categorized based on the `counterblock` module/plug-in they appear in.
-For a list of the various modules with a description of each one, see [the counterblock modules document](http://counterparty.io/docs/counterblock_modules/).
+The API calls documented are categorized based on the `dogeblock` module/plug-in they appear in.
+For a list of the various modules with a description of each one, see [the dogeblock modules document](http://dogeparty.io/docs/dogeblock_modules/).

 **Return Types**